-That same Thursday evening, July 2, two more police SUVs drove past the front porch before my friend went home to her neighborhood.
+Last Thursday evening, two more police SUV’s drove past my front porch before my friend went home to her neighborhood.
 In two hours, my block had been patrolled four times.
-I don’t know how many people were shot in Chicago that Thursday night.
+I don’t know how many people were shot in Chicago that particular Thursday night.
 I do know that two days later, over the 4th of July weekend, at least 76 people were shot, and 13 of them died.
-Most lived on the South and West side, according to the Chicago Tribune.
+Most lived on the South and West sides, according to the Chicago Tribune.

-As Martin Luther Kings, Jr. continued his Address to the American Psychological Association in 1967, he stated:
+As he continued his address to the American Psychological Association in 1967, Martin Luther King, Jr. stated: